planetfederal/qgis-plugin-repos/docker-plugins-xml/auth0/README.md

 ## Building and running

-To build, run and test the **Auth0-enabled** repository you should use the versions of the `test-*.sh` scripts in the same directory of the current `README.md` (`auth0`).
+To build, run and test the **Auth0-enabled** repository you can use the versions of the `test-*.sh` scripts in the same directory of the current `README.md` (`auth0`).